jmutai/zimbra-rhel7/README.md

 ├── shell.sh
 └── zimbra.repo
 ```

-## Usage and Examples
+## Prereqs

-First create docker use-defined network for zimbra.
-This will enable us to define `ip address` assigned to the container.
-On my setup, the bridge created is `zimbra_bridge`, network subnet is '192.168.2.0/24' using below command:
+First create use-defined docker network for zimbra.
+This will enable us to define an `ip address` to assigned to the container.
+On my setup, the bridge created is `zimbra_bridge`, network subnet is `192.168.2.0/24` using below command:

 ```
 # docker network create -d bridge --subnet 192.168.2.0/24 zibra_bridge